 Many think that the technique is new, but it isn’t.
 Coldwater treatment has been around for thousands of years.
 The Scandinavian countries have been immersing themselves in the experience of saunas and cold water for more than 2000 years now.
 Most countries in this region have saunas, hot water springs and cold water baths sprawling all over their land.

-Countries such as Norway and Sweden have heated thermal baths and are popular tourist destinations.
-Found indoors and outdoors, one can find a range of scented, hot and cold water saunas.
+Countries like Norway and Sweden have heated thermal baths and are popular tourist destinations.
+One can find a range of scented, hot and cold water saunas indoors and outdoors.
 This is referred to as Contract Therapy.

-First, take a hot bath or sauna; this releases tension in the muscles.
-Follow it up by dunking yourself in cold water, or you may also roll over the snow, which is possible in cold countries.
+First, take a hot bath or sauna; this releases muscle tension.
+Follow it up by dunking yourself in cold water or rolling over the snow, which is possible in cold countries.

 Hypothermia and Cold Weather Injuries

-Hypothermia, as we know, is a medical condition in which the body loses heat much quicker than it can produce heat and happens when one is exposed to cold water, wind, air and rain.
-Often, one may even encounter some severe injuries, popularly known as cold weather injuries.
+Hypothermia, as we know, is a medical condition in which the body loses heat much quicker than it can produce heat and happens when exposed to cold water, wind, air and rain.
+One may encounter severe injuries, popularly known as cold weather injuries.
 These may include frostbite, frostnip, chilblains, immersion foot, trench foot and hypothermia.

-To overcome hypothermia and other related conditions, it is essential to train your body to withstand cold temperature, and in this endeavour, ice baths can prove helpful.
-Taking ice baths can increase your body’s resilience against low temperature and make it stronger over time.
-However, regular practice is the key to ensure desired results.
+To overcome hypothermia and other related conditions, training your body to withstand cold temperatures is essential; in this endeavour, ice baths can prove helpful.
+Taking ice baths can increase your body’s resilience against low temperatures and strengthen it over time.
+However, regular practice is the key to ensuring desired results.

 Our Wim Hof Method instructor has full experience and qualifications to take you through ice bath training.
 It is imperative you only use a certified Wim Hof Method instructor.
 Many fake instructors are advertising that they teach the method.
 We are aware of many that teach dangerous cold exposure training.
 The only person that will be at risk is you.
 So don’t accept anyone who’s not a certified instructor.